The cause is unknown.

 Treatment of Granulomatosis with Polyangiitis

-Corticosteroids (such as prednisone) are almost always used to suppress inflammation in people with granulomatosis with polyangiitis.
-Most people also need immunosuppressants, such as cyclophosphamide, methotrexate, rituximab, or azathioprine.
+Corticosteroids (such as prednisone) and immunosuppressants (such as cyclophosphamide, methotrexate, rituximab, or azathioprine) are used to suppress inflammation in people with granulomatosis with polyangiitis.
 If the disorder is not severe, doctors give a corticosteroid and methotrexate.
 Rituximab may be given instead of methotrexate.
 If the disorder is severe, people are hospitalized and are given high doses of a corticosteroid and cyclophosphamide or rituximab.
 Most people feel better within days to weeks.
 But for some, improvement may take months.

 During remission, the dose of the drugs is gradually reduced.
 Treatment of granulomatosis with polyangiitis is usually continued for at least a year or often for many years after the symptoms disappear.
 The dose of a corticosteroid can usually be gradually decreased and eventually stopped.
 Doses may need to be adjusted throughout the course of treatment.
 If symptoms worsen or return, the dose is increased, or if drugs have been stopped, they are started again.